 - b.
-Government shall: Repair and replace flooring as necessary.
+Government shall.
+Repair and replace flooring as necessary.
 Charge sponsor for any damage beyond normal wear and tear. - 10.
 Gardens.
 All gardens are considered "Self-Help" projects.
 You are encouraged, where permitted, to plant flowers and plants to beautify and brighten up the landscape inside your yard and around your unit.
 No climbing vines, such as ivy, shall be planted, except when supported solely by a lattice that is not attached to the fence or unit.
 Additional garden plots are also available on base below the softball fields.
 Contact the Housing Office (707) 765-7145 for information on how to acquire such a plot. - a.
-Resident shall: Obtain Housing Office approval prior to planting or removing any trees or shrubs.
+Resident shall.
+Obtain Housing Office approval prior to planting or removing any trees or shrubs.
 Do not remove existing topsoil or grass from around the foundation without prior approval.
 Removal of the grass and topsoil prevents drainage away from the house foundation. - b.
-Government shall: Maintain common area landscaping within the specifications of arranged contracts. - 11.
+Government shall.
+Maintain common area landscaping within the specifications of arranged contracts. - 11.
 Grass Mowing/Lawn Care.
 All residents are required to mow their lawns as needed.
 The grounds maintenance contractor performs common area lawn maintenance.
 If there is a question on what area you are responsible for maintaining contact the Housing Office (707) 765-7145.
 Lawn mowers, weed trimmers, grass edgers and some garden tools are available at Mower Sheds located in housing areas.
 Gasoline is not available and is the responsibility of the resident. - a.
-Resident shall: Ensure that lawn height does not exceed four inches.
-Edge half inch from all sidewalks and driveways with no grass or weeds growing up through any cracks or crevices.
-Watering the lawn is not required, but this is not an excuse for not mowing and maintaining the yard. - Over watering your lawn is wasteful, fifteen minutes in any one spot is sufficient.
-To reduce evaporation, the most effective time for watering is before 0800 and after 1800.
-Care should be exercised to ensure that sprinklers water the lawn, not the sidewalk or street. - b.
-Government shall: Maintain all common area lawns within the specifications of arranged contracts.
+Resident shall.
+Ensure that lawn height does not exceed four inches and edge half an inch from all sidewalks and driveways, ensuring no grass or weeds grow through any cracks or crevices.
+While watering the lawn is not mandatory, it is imperative to continue mowing and maintaining the yard.
+Avoid overwatering, as it is wasteful; fifteen minutes in any one spot is adequate.
+To minimize evaporation, water before 0800 or after 1800, and ensure sprinklers target the lawn, not the sidewalk or street. - b.
+Government shall.
+Maintain all common area lawns within the specifications of arranged contracts.
 Make available safe and operable lawn mowers, weed trimmers and grass edgers in Mower Sheds located within housing areas. - 12.
 Heater Filter Replacement.
 The maintenance staff replaces the furnace filters semi-annually.
 Most units have an exterior access that requires little or no advance notice for filter replacement.
 Generally, maintenance staff will attempt to give 24 hours notice for those residents with interior furnace access.
-Please note: if you fail to make an appointment, the Housing Office may escort the maintenance worker into the unit.
+Please note: if you fail to make an appointment, the Housing Office may escort the maintenance worker into the unit. - a.
+Resident shall.
+Allow access to your unit for filter replacement (Note: filter replacement can be a self-help maintenance project, if resident would like it replaced more frequently than every six months.)

-- a.
-Resident shall: Allow access to your unit for filter replacement (Note: filter replacement can be a self-help maintenance project, if resident would like it replaced more frequently than every six months.) - b.
-Government shall: Replace heater filter semi-annually.
+b.
+Government shall.
+Replace heater filter annually.